 If you subscribe to Return to Wellness’s email newsletter

-You may subscribe to Return to Wellness’s e-newsletter by signing up for it directly here or by downloading a free resource such as the Wellness Assessment or the Prepare for Coaching guide for example.
+You may subscribe to Return to Wellness’s e-newsletter by signing up for it directly here or by downloading a free resource such as the Wellness Appreciation Workbook or the Prepare for Coaching guide for example.

 If you download a free resource, the process is double opt-in and makes it clear you will be put on the distribution list for the e-newsletter.